You are here:

 2) Your Christian Hall reservation is NON-REFUNDABLE and must be paid in full by credit card at the time of registration.

 3) You must be a current member of the Alumni Association, or you must join when you reserve your room.

 4) Only one room per alumni family can be reserved in Christian Hall.

 5) You cannot make reservations for other families.

-1) There will be two reservation days, that will be announced later.
+1) There will be two reservation days, June 16th and June 18th.
 Phones will open at 9:00 am EST on each day.

 2) If Christian Hall fills up on the first day, there will be an announcement on the Alumni Weekend webpage.